PSPDFKit/awesome-nutrient/web/annotation/comment-annotations/README.md

 # Annotation Comments POC

 This is a proof-of-concept project showcasing the usage of comment linked to annotations automatically with Nutrient.
 Please note that this project is built using our latest Nutrient Web SDK CDN.
+Please note that this is a more of a hacky workaround, and it's not a11y friendly.

 To get started with this project, follow the instructions below: